 Working from home may seem strange at first.
-So many people have told me, “oooh, I could never work from home.
+So many people have told me, “Oooh, I could never work from home.
 I would miss the social contact”.
-But when you try it, you will realize that it is completely awesome and liberating.
+But when you try it, you will realize it is awesome and liberating.
 But it will only be great if you do it the right way.

-I have compiled my 39 tips over my 13 years of experience of remote working, leading teams, and growing my career in management.
-I hope they help you because ultimately, as a professional knowledge worker, working from home is the future, great for the environment and great for you.
+I have compiled my 39 tips over my 13 years of experience in remote working, leading teams, and growing my career in management.
+I hope they help you because, ultimately, as a professional knowledge worker, working from home is the future and great for the environment and you.

 There are three key areas you will need to focus on to continue to be successful in your career, business, and personal life when working from home: